feathers-plus/docs/source/v1/feathers-vuex/service-module.md

 - `autoRemove {Boolean` - indicates that this service will not automatically remove results missing from subsequent requests.
 Only use with feathers-rest.
 Default is false.
 - `replaceItems {Boolean}` - When set to true, updates and patches will replace the record in the store instead of merging changes.
 Default is false
 - `idField {String}` - the name of the field that holds each item's id. *Default: `'id'`*
 - `paginate {Boolean}` - Indicates if the service has pagination turned on.
-This changes the response of the `find` action and getter to match the response that Feathers gives.

 The following state attributes allow you to bind to the pending state of requests:
 - `isFindPending {Boolean}` - `true` if there's a pending `find` request.  `false` if not.